 Perhaps most valuable of all, however, is the role that flowers play in the natural world.
 With their bright colors and enchanting scents, they not only brighten up the world around us but also attract and sustain pollinators such as bees, butterflies and birds, enticing them with sweet nectar and having their precious pollen distributed in return.
 And once they’ve reproduced, flowers bear sweet fruit that animals and humans alike can enjoy.

 Flowers play a crucial role in sustaining ecosystems, producing food and enriching human life and culture.
-By celebrating Plant a Flower Day you’ll be helping these bountiful blossoms to flourish.
+By celebrating National Plant a Flower Day you’ll be helping these bountiful blossoms to flourish.

 Tops tips for planting flowers